danstuff/servup/README.md

  1. Clone this repository to the server.
  2. Run `sudo setup_server.sh` to install the reuqired npm packages.
  2. Run `start_server.sh`.
 Enter a handshake phrase to sync with clients.
  3. On the client, install the servup extension in your browser.
-You can either install it from this repository or from the [Firefox Addons Store](https://addons.mozilla.org/en-US/firefox/addon/servup/)
+You can either install it from this repository or from the [Firefox Addons Store](https://addons.mozilla.org/en-US/firefox/addon/servup/).
+Coming soon: On Android, download the app from the Google Play Store, which adds an option to the share menu.
- 4. Enter the local IP address of your server into the servup extension, as well as the same handshake you entered before.
+ 4. Enter the local IP address of your server into the servup extension/app, as well as the handshake you entered before.
  5. Enjoy!
 Right clicking on a link in the client's browser and selecting "Cast to Servup Server" should allow you to immediately open it on the display connected to the server.